Strategy is real!

 - Where we play and not play?

-- How we will win (and how do we measure success) - an ideal future, but ‘doable’.
+- How we will win - an ideal future, but ‘doable’.

 - a) What capabilities are necessary?

-- b) What corporate structure and management systems are ideal and necessary to deliver all this?
+- b) What corporate structure and management systems are ideal /essential to deliver this?

 - d) Site/s